 Our marketing platform integrates with hundreds of business apps, including the most popular CRMs, to sync your customer details automatically.

 2. Enhances customer experience

 As all professionals know, keeping in touch with your customers goes hand in hand with having a successful business.
-Whether you’re an independent contractor or part of a team, a CRM helps small businesses improve the customer experience by keeping the focus on the customer.
+Whether you’re an independent business owner or part of a team, a CRM helps small businesses improve the customer experience by tailoring it to their specific needs and history with you.